 - Where an interprovincial agreement for occupational noise-induced hearing loss exists, the province that initially receives the report of injury is responsible for all costs associated with exposure for parties in the agreement.

 - Except where an interprovincial agreement exists with another jurisdiction, the exposure will be prorated as follows:

-- Injured workers are to be routinely advised of their right to pursue entitlement with other jurisdictions.
+- Operations staff will regularly advise injured workers of their right to pursue entitlement with other jurisdictions.

-- Where there is only one employer, charge to that employer.
+- If there is only one employer, the costs will be charged to that employer.

-- Where there is more than one employer within the same industry, charge to that industry by way of a group account established in Employer Services.
+- If there is more than one employer within the same industry, the costs will be charged to that industry by way of a group account established in employer services.

-- Where there is more than one employer and multiple industry groups are involved, charge to the Occupational Disease Reserve.
+- If there is more than one employer and multiple industry groups are involved, the costs will be charged to the occupational disease reserve.